American Express Cash Magnet® Card

 Methodology

-MoneyGeek evaluates and reviews credit cards like the Amex Cash Magnet and Quicksilver for various use cases, with each card receiving scores for different scenarios.
+MoneyGeek rates and reviews various credit cards like the Amex Cash Magnet and Quicksilver for various use cases, with each card receiving scores for different scenarios.
 In this comparison, we focus on the use case where each card scores the highest, which is cash back for both.
 The most significant factors in determining these scores are the effective reward rate and the return on investment for offers.

 FAQ: Amex Cash Magnet vs. Quicksilver